lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 The best workflow to update/synchronize the development inventory into AWX is to:

 1. Create a Project in Ansible Sandbox that you can use for your inventory changes - e.g.
-    1. Name: "ALSAC - Tower Inventory - hyclakm"
+    1. Name: "example.int - Tower Inventory"
-    2. Organization: "ALSAC"
+    2. Organization: "example.int"
     3. SCM Type: "git"
     4. SCM Url: "[ssh://git@bitbucket.example.int:7999/at/tower-inventory.git](ssh://git@bitbucket.example.int:7999/at/tower-inventory.git)"
     5. SCM Branch: Update this branch to reflect the change you are working on
-    6. SCM Credential: "ALSAC - Ansible - Git"
+    6. SCM Credential: "example.int - Ansible - Git"
     7. SCM Update Options: "Clean"
 2. Create an Inventory
-    1. Name: "Alsac Inventory - hyclakm"
+    1. Name: "Alsac Inventory"
-    2. Organization: "ALSAC"
+    2. Organization: "example.int"
 3. Add a source to your inventory that uses your project
     1. After Saving your Inventory, click the Sources button and click the green + to add a new source
-    2. Name: "Bitbucket hyclakm branch"
+    2. Name: "Bitbucket developer branch"
     3. Source: Sourced from Project
-    4. Project: "ALSAC - Tower Inventory - hyclakm"
+    4. Project: "example.int - Tower Inventory"
     5. Inventory File: "Sandbox/"
     6. Update Options: Overwrite, Update on Project Update